 1. Always, always personalize your RFP responses

-There’s an open secret among RFP writers: it’s virtually impossible to customize an RFP response from cover to cover.
+There’s an open secret among those writing RFP responses: it’s virtually impossible to customize an RFP response from cover to cover.

-Businesses develop boilerplate “about us” sections for a reason: because it’s easier to get it right once than have to describe yourself every time you’re bidding on business.
+Businesses develop boilerplate “about us” sections for a reason: because it’s easier to get it right once than have to describe yourself every time you’re responding to RFPs.
 Even large RFP writing teams don’t generally do it all from a blank page.

 If you’re sending out multiple RFP responses every week, then it’s inevitable that you’re going to have to rely on some cookie-cutter “filler” material.
 Zoomforth makes it easy to do just that thanks to its RFP response template offering.